huzeyann/ncut_pytorch/docs/index.md

 ## NCUT: Nyström Normalized Cut

 **Normalized Cut**, aka. spectral clustering, is a graphical method to analyze data grouping in the affinity eigenvector space.
-It has been widely used for unsupervised segmentation, before the deep learning era.
+It has been widely used for unsupervised segmentation in the 2000s.

 **Nyström Normalized Cut**, is a new approximation algorithm developed for large-scale graph cuts,  a large-graph of million nodes can be processed in under 10s (cpu) or 2s (gpu).